-There will be times when we are suddenly faced with a decision.
-In that moment, we may not be certain what to do, which way to turn.
-As one of His prescribed, designated, divine responsibilities, the Holy Spirit unfolds and unveils God’s will for us by interceding on our behalf with God to reveal the mind of Christ in that given issue.
+There will be times when you are suddenly faced with a decision.
+In that moment, you may not be certain what to do, which way to turn.
+As one of His prescribed, designated, divine responsibilities the Holy Spirit unfolds and unveils God’s will for us by interceding on our behalf with God to reveal the mind of Christ in that given issue.

-However, if we have sin in our lives – willful, deliberate sin – trying to discover God’s will is frustrating.
-I am not saying we will never know the will of God if there is sin in our lives, but we sure do make it difficult.
-Sometimes God may show us exactly what to do, but then He will say it will never work until we deal with the sin problem.
+However, if you have sin in your life – willful, deliberate sin – trying to discover God’s will is frustrating.
+I am not saying you will never know the will of God if there is sin in your life, but you sure do make it difficult.
+Sometimes God may show you exactly what to do, but then He will say it will never work until you deal with the sin problem.

-There is danger in praying and asking for God to show us His plan in a major decision when there is willful, deliberate sin in our life.
-Something is wrong in our thinking process if we are tolerating sin.
-We have rationalized a given area that God says has to be dealt with.
+There is danger in praying and asking for God to show us His plan in a major decision when there is willful, deliberate sin in your life.
+Something is wrong in your thinking process if you are tolerating sin.
+You have rationalized a given area that God says has to be dealt with.
 Here is the problem: our evaluation of sin is not the same as God’s!
 He hates it.
-He wants it out of our lives, and He sees it as a stumbling block to His best for us.
+He wants it out of our lives.
+He sees it as a stumbling block to His best for us.

 Remember, we belong to God.
 We do not have the right to make up our minds about what we are going to do and how we are going to do it independently of the will, purpose, plan, and desire of God.
 We forsook that right the day we received the Lord Jesus Christ as our Savior.
-In that moment, He became the Lord of our lives, whether we acknowledge it or not.
+In that moment, He became the Lord of our lives.